Having problems with mobility or the use of your hands is more common than people realize.

 16. Quality Control Inspector

-A quality control inspector works with companies to help determine if their products meet industry requirements.
+A quality control inspector works with companies to determine if their products meet industry requirements.

-Although you don’t necessarily need your hands for this job, it’s a good idea to seek out a business that specifically doesn’t need hands for the job.
+Although you don’t necessarily need your hands for this job, it’s a good idea to seek out a business that would be well suited for your situation.

-Scent and flavor testing would be great for those with limited or no use of their hands!
-Before applying, make sure you are following all the latest tips for finding a job to boost your likelihood of getting hired.
+For example, scent and flavor testing would be perfect for those who cannot use their hands!
+Before applying, make sure you use the latest strategies for finding a job to boost your likelihood of getting hired.

 Average yearly income: $47,633 (Career Explorer)